 We anticipate that the results of our Phase 2b clinical trial of OTX-TP will provide important information to inform the design of later stage clinical trials of this product candidate.
 We will be required to successfully complete two well controlled Phase 3 clinical trials of OTX-TP conducted under an IND to obtain marketing approval from the FDA.
 The FDA has indicated that we will need to study 500 patients for an exposure duration of three months in these pivotal clinical trials, with 300 of these patients studied further up to six months and with 100 of these patients studied up to 12 months for safety evaluations.
-We expect that the primary efficacy endpoints for these pivotal clinical trials will be similar to our planned Phase 2b clinical trial, as described above.
-However, unlike our Phase 2b clinical trial, we expect that the pivotal clinical trials will be adequately powered with an appropriate number of patients to measure with statistical significance the non-inferiority of OTX-TP compared to a vehicle control punctum plug plus timolol eye drops based on the primary efficacy endpoint.
+We expect that the primary efficacy endpoints for these pivotal clinical trials will be adequately powered with an appropriate number of patients to measure with statistical significance the non-inferiority of OTX-TP compared to a vehicle control punctum plug plus timolol eye drops based on the primary efficacy endpoint.
 If we obtain favorable results from these pivotal clinical trials, we would plan to submit an NDA to the FDA for marketing approval of OTX-TP for the treatment of glaucoma.
 We expect that we would submit this NDA under Section 505(b)(2) of the FDCA.
 See "-Governmental Regulation -Section 505(b)(2) NDAs" for additional information.